LibriVox/librivox-ansible/doc/localdev.md

-Some parts of the LibriVox installation (files, databases) are made accessible to the host system using shared folders, to allow the development to happen on the host machine.
+Some parts of the LibriVox installation (files, databases) are made accessible to the host system using shared folders, to allow the development to happen on the host system.

 The installation uses the original host names, which will be overridden in the `/etc/hosts` file on your host system.
 This means that on